cbarrick/meta.pl/README.md

 F = foo.
 ```

-Like for/2, many of the meta-predicates loop over lists.
-All looping predicates accept terms of the form range(A,Z,S) and range(A,Z) which behave as lists containing the range [A,Z) discretized with a stride of S. In the latter form, S is taken to be 1 or -1 depending on the order of A and Z. In SWI Prolog, the looping predicates can loop over the pairs of a dict as well.
-External code can lean on the predicates iterable/3 and interables/3 to loop over lists, dicts, and ranges.
+Like for/2, many of the meta-predicates loop over collections.
+In addition to lists, all looping predicates accept dicts (in SWI Prolog) and goals which, when called with an additional variable argument, bind that argument to a list (or dict).
+The included predicates range/3 and range/4 work with this feature to simplify looping over lists of ordered numbers.

 ## Why